Lovekush-1509/RTCCE/README.md

 cd client
 npm install
 ```
-🔧 run frontend and beckend cuncurently
+🔧 run frontend and backend cuncurently
 check you should be in RTCCE then run cmd
 ```bash
 cd ..